circular-code/restaurantReviews/README.md

 _Dependencies and server_

-- all project dependencies are included, except for python, which you have to download from their website.
+- all project dependencies are included, except for leaflet, which is loaded over a [cdn](https://unpkg.com/leaflet@1.3.1), and python.
 This project was created with python 3.7.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
+During installation be sure to check "add to PATH" (only on windows I believe)

 - In a terminal cd into the project folder and run my HTTP server to serve up the site files on your local computer.
 You can do this by running `python -m serve.py`